lukasmalkmus/horcrux/README.md

 Splitting a 1 GB file takes up to 3 minutes.
 Also the memory consumption is a bit higher than the size of the file which is being processed.
-An `io.Reader` based implementation is needed to fix this but this requires multiple tweaks, especially Shamir's Secret Sharing implementation.
+An `io.Reader` based implementation is needed to fix this but this requires multiple tweaks, especially to Shamir's Secret Sharing implementation.

 Splitting

 ## Contributing